The Flume Gorge

 - Do not congregate around photo spots and keep the flow of traffic moving through the Gorge.

-- Food service is limited to Grab ‘n Go food pickup only and no seating is available inside.
+- Food service is limited to Grab ‘n Go food pickup only and limited seating is available inside.

 Flume Gift Shop: